Central African Republic

 The agreement led to a process, initiated with the support of the European Union, to reform the security sector as well as to demobilise, demilitarise and reintegrate former combatants.

-The agreement involved creating special mixed security units, comprising members of the Central African Armed Forces and of the different armed groups.
-It also involves implementing measures to restore State authority throughout the country, which primarily remains under the control of rebel groups outside of major towns and population centres.
+The agreement involved creating special mixed security units, comprising members of the Central African Armed Forces and the different armed groups.
+It also involved implementing measures to restore State authority throughout the country, which primarily remains under the control of rebel groups outside of major towns and population centres.

-The aim is to guarantee the stability of the country and the safety of the population, enable internally displaced people to return to their homes and help improve living conditions.
+The aim was to guarantee the stability of the country and the safety of the population, enable internally displaced people to return to their homes and help improve living conditions.
+However, to this day, more than half of the territory remains outside of State control.

 Thanks to this disarmament project, I now have a job.
 I can build things.
 I would never abandon this to return to fighting.